Ekaterina-Podolskaya/End-To-End-Loan-Risk-Modeling-Project/README.md

 # Loan Default Risk Analysis

 This end-to-end data analytics and machine learning project analyzes and models credit default risk using the Lending Club dataset (2007–2015) with over **2.26 million loan records**.
 The workflow combines Python (for data cleaning and modeling) with Power BI (for interactive business-focused dashboards).
-This project is built to meet professional standards expected by top-tier firms in data-driven finance and consulting.

 ---